sinae99/Daily-SPL-Basics/README.md

 the `blocked traffic` is very important to monitor

-The main goal of these charts is to monitor the baseline traffic of your company and detect any abnormal things.
+The main goal of these charts is to monitor the baseline traffic of your company and detect any abnormal traffic activity.

 ### Important Services like DNS or HTTP